2023

 2022 – present

-Since 2022, research for Bird Brains has inspired wall sculptures on birch panels.
+Since 2022, my research for Bird Brains has inspired wall sculptures on birch panels.
 In 2023, I began making mixed media fiber sculptures.
 A metaphor for my yearning to bridge these gaps in understanding, these works combine materials from disparate chapters of my life: horsehair and leather from Texas; fashion prototyping fabric from Paris; sumi ink and washi paper from Japan.
 In homage to the multiculturalism of New York, I use the endlessly versatile material of thermoplastic to create repeating elements that are sometimes mounted sideways like glass fins on rigid surfaces, other times sewn like textured feathers into fabric and leather or piercing translucent organza.

 Bird Brains research on the studio wall